LUMII-Syslab/viziquer/doc/demo/schemas24a/README.md

 Consider the `schemas` folder for the data schemas in .SVG format and `database` folder for the schema database definitions.

-The schemas can be accessed also from [ViziQuer Playground](https://viziquer.app) (free sign-up required), where the schema visualization can be performed either by the original external visualizer (https://github.com/LUMII-Syslab/dss-schema-explorer), or by a newer in-tool visualization module.
+The schemas can be accessed also from [ViziQuer Playground](https://viziquer.app) (free sign-up required), where the schema visualization can be performed either by the [original external visualizer](https://github.com/LUMII-Syslab/dss-schema-explorer), or by a newer in-tool visualization module.
 The general tool description is at
 [ViziQuer main page](https://viziquer.lumii.lv) and [its GitHub wiki](https://github.com/LUMII-Syslab/viziquer/wiki),

 The schema database can be loaded into the database of [ViziQuer Tools](https://github.com/LUMII-Syslab/viziquer-tools) environment, as well.

 ## Acknowledgements

-The Method and Library for Visual Data Schemas has been developed at Institute of Mathematics and Computer Science, University of Latvia, https://lumii.lv, with partial support from Latvian Science Council grant lzp-2021/1-0389 "Visual Queries in Distributed Knowledge Graphs".
+The Method and Library for Visual Data Schemas has been developed at [Institute of Mathematics and Computer Science, University of Latvia](https://lumii.lv) with support from Latvian Science Council grant lzp-2021/1-0389 "Visual Queries in Distributed Knowledge Graphs".

 Please cite the paper as: Lāce, L., Romāne, A., Fedotova, J., Grasmanis, M., Čerāns, K. (2025).
 A Method and a Library for Visual Data Schemas.
 In: Meroño Peñuela, A., et al. The Semantic Web: ESWC 2024 Satellite Events.
 ESWC 2024.